MMG Limited

 MMG Limited is a mid-tier global resources company that mines, explores and develops base metal projects around the world.
-MMG's largest shareholder is China Minmetals with 68%.
+MMG's largest shareholder is China Minmetals with 67.49%.

 History

 MMG was formed in June 2009, following the purchase of the majority of assets of Oz Minerals by China Minmetals.

 In December 2010, MMG was acquired by Minmetals Resources, a subsidiary of China Minmetals and listed on the Hong Kong Stock Exchange.

 In September 2012, Minmetals Resources Limited changed its registered company name to MMG Limited to align the assets already operating as MMG with the registered company name.

-In December 2015, MMG became a dual-listed company when a secondary listing was made on the Australian Securities Exchange.
-It was delisted from the Australian Securities Exchange in December 2019.
+MMG had a secondary listing on the Australian Securities Exchange from December 2015 until its delisting on December 2019.

 Operations

-MMG operate and develop copper, zinc and other base metals projects across Australia, the Democratic Republic of the Congo and Peru.
+MMG operate and develop copper, zinc and other base metals projects across Australia, Botswana, the Democratic Republic of the Congo and Peru.